Is There a Dimmer Outlook Ahead for Caterpillar Inc. (CAT)?

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CAT starting from Marvel Gary Michael, who sale 567 shares at the price of $230.00 back on May 03.
-After this action, Marvel Gary Michael now owns 0 shares of Caterpillar Inc., valued at $130,410 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CAT starting from MacLennan David, who purchase 420 shares at the price of $237.86 back on May 05.
+After this action, MacLennan David now owns 890 shares of Caterpillar Inc., valued at $99,901 using the latest closing price.

 Stock Fundamentals for CAT